edvb/tisp/doc/tisp.7.md

 ### Differences From Other Lisps

-In Tisp there are no boolean types, much like common lisp, true is represented by the self evaluating symbol `t` and false is nil, represented as `()`, an empty list. `nil` and `false` are also mapped to `()`.
+By default Tisp's output is valid Tisp code, fully equivalent to the evaluated input.
+Lists and symbols are quoted (`(list 1 2 3) => '(1 2 3)`), errors are comments.
+The only exception is procedural types which will be fixed soon.
+To print value as valid Tisp code use `display` and `displayln`, to get a plain output use `print` and `println`.

-Tisp also only has one builtin equality primitive, `=`, which tests integers, symbols, strings, and objects which occupy the same space in memory, such as primitives.
+Tisp only has one builtin equality primitive, `=`, which tests integers, symbols, strings, and objects which occupy the same space in memory, such as primitives.